ginathegenius/aws-cda-study-guide/guide.md

 What permissions need to be configured to allow CodeDeploy to perform the deployment to EC2?
 Create an IAM policy with an acton to allow `codecommit:GitPull` on the required repository.
 Attach the policy to the EC2 instance profile role.
 #### Appspec file
+- The AppSpec file (appspec.yml) must always be in the root or your application source directory otherwise the deployment will not work
 ##### Hooks
 1. ApplicationStop
 2. DownloadBundle